sp12356/MedicalCNN/README.md

 - Check for any missing dependencies and install them as needed.
 - Review the console output for specific error messages and adjust the code accordingly.

-## Contributing
-Contributions to improve the model or add new features are welcome.
-Please submit a pull request with your changes.

 ## Acknowledgements
-- Medical imaging datasets and resources used in this project.
+- Medical imaging datasets and resources used in this project; https://www.kaggle.com/datasets/tourist55/alzheimers-dataset-4-class-of-images
 - TensorFlow and other libraries for their robust deep learning tools.